rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ```

 By default `facets` pipe doesn't return log fields with too long values.
 The limit can be changed during query via `max_value_len K` suffix.
-For example, the following query returns most frequently values for all the log fields containing values no longer than 100 bytes:
+For example, the following query returns the most frequent values for all the log fields containing values no longer than 100 bytes:

 ```logsql
 _time:1h error | facets max_value_len 100
 ```

-Be default `facets` pipe doesn't return log fields, which contain a single constant value across all the selected logs, since such facets aren't interesting in most cases.
+By default `facets` pipe doesn't return log fields, which contain a single constant value across all the selected logs, since such facets aren't interesting in most cases.
 Add `keep_const_fields` suffix to the `facets` pipe in order to get such fields:

 ```logsql